florianhartig/ResearchSkills/Labs/ProjectOrganization/readme.md

 # Project organization

-Keeping your project structured will simplify your work greatly.
-This especially applies to your folder structure.
+Keeping your project structured (also on your computer) will simplify your work greatly.
+A few things that are recommended:
-Here, we give an example of how the folder structure during your project should/ could look like.

-There are just a few helpful things to keep in mind:

-* Everything in one folder
+* Keep everything in one folder
-* Separation between data, analysis, outcomes, writing
+* Separate folders for data, analysis, outcomes, writing
-* Keep your data paths relativ, especially helpful when working in a group
+* Keep all paths in scripts, R, LaTeX relativ (as in ../data/datafile.RData)

 ## Example

-[Here](https://github.com/florianhartig/ResearchSkills/tree/master/Labs/ProjectOrganization/ExampleProject) we provide an exemplary folder structure with some simulated data, basic analysis and plotting, and the implementation of these results in a LaTeX document.
+* [Here](https://github.com/florianhartig/ResearchSkills/tree/master/Labs/ProjectOrganization/ExampleProject) we provide an exemplary folder structure with some simulated data, basic analysis and plotting, and the implementation of these results in a LaTeX document.
-You may download our example from [here](https://github.com/florianhartig/ResearchSkills/raw/master/Labs/ProjectOrganization/ExampleProject.zip) and use it as a template for your own little research project.
+* Note the comments in the folders
+* For your project, please use the same structure.
+You can download a zipped version of the project template, including the hints and templates for R and LaTeX [here](https://github.com/florianhartig/ResearchSkills/raw/master/Labs/ProjectOrganization/ExampleProject.zip).